ESSENTIALS OF DIAGNOSIS

 Lung reexpansion or reperfusion

 ARDS is marked by the rapid onset of profound dyspnea that usually occurs 12–48 hours after the initiating event.
 Labored breathing, tachypnea, intercostal retractions, and crackles are noted on physical examination (eFigure 9–34).
 Chest radiography shows diffuse or patchy bilateral infiltrates that rapidly become confluent; these characteristically spare the costophrenic angles.
 Air bronchograms occur in about 80% of cases.
 Upper lung zone venous engorgement is uncommon.
-Heart size is usually normal, and pleural ...
+Heart size is usually normal, ...